 A stop at the beautiful Emerald Lake was a must.
 It was a great stop to get out and stretch our legs.
 We wished we had more time to go for a paddle, but it wasn’t in the cards this time.
 It was so peaceful and pretty; it almost didn’t feel real.

-When we were in Jasper National Park a few years ago camping with the kids, the only part of Banff we had time to see over our long weekend was Lake Louise.
+When we were in Jasper National Park a few years ago camping with the kids on a trip to Alberta, the only part of Banff we had time to see over our long weekend was Lake Louise.
 Since then I had been craving to see more of Banff, so that was a big ticket item on the list.
 We walked through the main town area, visited Sunshine Meadows, took a dip in the Hot Springs and camped at Two Jack main.
 Banff still left me wanting to go back for more and I have a feeling that it always will.

 The Calgary Stampede is raved about all over and we have always wanted to see what the fuss was about.
 Out here we have the PNE, which is nothing compared to all that we saw the Calgary Stampede has to do and see.
 The Stampede was a great time and there was way too much to see in the one day that we had to explore.

 We aren’t big on Zoo’s, especially since having been on a safari.
 When you have kids though, your hands are kind of tied on that one.
 We loved the fun Dinosaur section of the Zoo and the kids loved being able to see a Panda bear.

 I also have to mention that when we travel now, our girls are waterslide addicts.
 So we try to book hotels that have a waterslide.
 Our Calgary hotel did and the girls could not get enough — it was the perfect way to cool down and get refreshed, and tired out before bedtime.